 To conclude, the concept I thought was brilliantly thought of being Covid safe.
 The unique tray service was a well-thought process that fits through any car window.
 I thought the food was simply tasty and filling.
 As we managed to take the rest of the leftovers home.
-From Chicken Tikka, Chaat, Mocktails and Biryani were simply delicious.
-Each dish at this place I’d say was recommendable.
+Chicken Tikka, Chaat, Mocktails and Biryani were simply delicious.
+Each dish at this place I'd say was recommendable.
 As I gave it a 10 out of 10 for the food.
 I felt the service was good as our food arrived in good time and all together.

 Although, one thing that could have been improved is having one waiter per one or two cars.
 I noticed most were scattered around in the middle.
-Also, a few of them didn’t know where the table numbers were.
+Also, a few of them didn't know where the table numbers were.
 Maybe, in the future, they could have a pole in each car parking slot to mention the table number to make life easier.
 I felt the price was reasonable as you would pay for dining inside a restaurant.
 However, the extra 15% service charge made it slightly costly.
-The starters and drinks were roughly around £5.
+The starters and drinks were roughly £5.
 The main dish was around £8-10 with a mixed grill being the highest cost.
 The total bill ended up becoming £91.91, which includes the service charge.

 The experience and atmosphere were exciting since they lived up to the hype.
 You had music playing, plus on odd days they had special guests for entertainment purposes.
-I was impressed by their presentation as each dish looked delicious and Insta worthy.
-My Mrs was so impressed by the Pani Puri rated it the best she’s had in the UK so far that we ordered another one.
+I was impressed by their presentation as each dish looked delicious and Insta-worthy.
+My Mrs was so impressed by the Pani Puri and rated it the best she's had in the UK so far that we ordered another one.